drjrkuhn/Ardulingua/README.md

     {"+prop", call<void,int>([&pseq_,&acount_](int val) { pseq_[pseq_count_++] = val; })}
 };
 ```
-Future version of remote dispatch might incorporate auto-decoding dispatch for sequencable/array properties at the server level.
+~~Future version of remote dispatch might incorporate auto-decoding dispatch for sequencable/array properties at the server level.~~

+See src/ServerProperty.h for an implementation of sequencable simple properties and channel properties.
+Derive `simple_prop_base` or `channel_prop_base` and override virtual get, set, start, stop methods to perform hardware operations.
+Call the base class versions to cache the current value.

 ## Extra parameters